chtsao8/lab64-MBA/README.md

 The bottom part of the truck is called the baseplate, and attaches directly to the deck.
 Above it is the (T-shaped) hanger, which the axle runs through.
 Between the baseplate and hanger, there are polyurethane bushings that cushion the turning of the skateboard.
 All of these parts are in place by the kingpin nut.
 Finally, the pivot (not shown, behind hanger on baseplate) directs the turning of the hanger.

 There are two types of skateboard trucks - the reverse kingpin, and regular kingpin trucks.
 Longboards typically use reverse kingpin trucks for more stability and control, so I'd personally get those, but the choice is up to you.

 ![](https://www.warehouseskateboards.com/images/help/longboard-trucks-reverse-kingpin.jpg) ![](https://www.warehouseskateboards.com/images/help/longboard-trucks-traditional-kingpin.jpg)

 Standard longboard trucks range from 150mm to 180mm, but for the purposes of a motorized board 218mm trucks are also an option.
 The 180mm trucks will alow for **easier handling and speed**, but the 218mm trucks are **more stable and allow more space for motor and electrical components at the cost of handling**.

-I'm leaning towards the 218mm trucks, but again, it's your decision.
+Be aware that there are two main brands of longboard trucks: Paris trucks, which have round hangers, and Caliber II trucks, which have rectangular hangers.
+The difference will come into play when [choosing your motor mount](#motor-and-motor-mount), so keep this in mind when purchasing trucks.

 You can get skateboard trucks online at around $30 at these links: